George Shapiro: Career

-After completing his postgraduate studies from NYU in 1953, he worked in the United States Army for two years.
-Then Shapiro went to work in the mailroom at the William Morris Agency in New York.
+After completing his postgraduate studies at NYU in 1953, he served in the United States Army for two years.
+He then worked in the mailroom at the William Morris Agency in New York.
 He advanced within the company and soon became an agent.
 One of his first assignments was to accompany Elvis Presley during his appearances on The Ed Sullivan Show.
 Eventually, he began packaging programs, including the hits The Steve Allen Show, That Girl starring Marlo Thomas, and Gomer Pyle starring Jim Nabors.
 He also packaged a number of specials for Dick Van Dyke, Mary Tyler Moore and Carol Channing.

 Shapiro left William Morris to become a personal manager and producer along with his partner and friend, Howard West.
-They formed Shapiro/West Productions and executive produced the Emmy-, Peabody-, and Golden Globe award-winning series, Seinfeld.
-Shapiro was Andy Kaufman's personal manager for many years, executive producing the Showtime special, Andy Kaufman at Carnegie Hall, and The Andy Kaufman Show on ABC.
-He was executive producer with West on the 1999 Universal biopic Man on the Moon, starring Jim Carrey in the role of Andy Kaufman and Danny DeVito as Shapiro, and had a cameo in the movie as Mr. Besserman.
-He played a prominent role in the documentary Comedian.
+They formed Shapiro/West Productions and executive produced the Emmy-, Peabody-, and Golden Globe award-winning series Seinfeld.
+Shapiro was Andy Kaufman's personal manager for many years, executive producing his Showtime special Andy Kaufman at Carnegie Hall and The Andy Kaufman Show on ABC.
+He was executive producer with West on the Universal biopic Man on the Moon (1999), starring Jim Carrey in the role of Andy Kaufman and Danny DeVito as Shapiro, and had a cameo in the movie as Mr. Besserman.
+He played a prominent role in the documentary Comedian featuring Seinfeld.

 On June 30, 2012, people from the world of comedy gathered at the Beverly Wilshire Hotel in Beverly Hills to honor Shapiro.
 The David Lynch Foundation presented him with the first Lifetime of Bliss Award.
 He said he had been practicing Transcendental Meditation for 28 years.

 Personal life

+Shapiro was married to Diane Barnett who died of breast cancer in 2005.

-Shapiro was married to Melody until his death.
+Shapiro was married to Melody Sherr prior to his marriage to Diane.
 Together, they had three children: Danny, Carrie, and Stefanie.

 Shapiro died of natural causes on May 26, 2022, at his home in Beverly Hills, aged 91.